-Our school is fully accessible with ramps and lifts in all buildings.
+Our school is fully accessible with ramps and lifts in all but one building.
 In addition, staff in all buildings are trained in the use of Evacuation Chairs in the event of a fire when lifts would cease to operate.
 There is a disabled toilets and a medical room with specialist equipment including a hoist and shower.